 As an assistant, he has prepared orchestras for Oliver Knussen, Marin Alsop, Robert Treviño, Sir Mark Elder, Edward Gardiner, Jac van Steen, and Andreas Stoehr.
 Also an accomplished trumpet player, Elias has performed as a soloist at Carnegie Hall, and principal trumpet at Chicago Symphony Hall, The Kennedy Center, Walt Disney Concert Hall, Royal Albert Hall, Mariinsky Theatre, and Moscow's Tchaikovsky Hall.
 He's had the pleasure of sharing the stage with such esteemed conductors and soloists as Valery Gergiev, David Robertson, Joshua Bell, and Robert Chen, as well as collaborating with renowned jazz musicians T.S.
 Monk, Bob Mintzer, Bobby Shew, Takuya Kuroda, and Wayne Bergeron.

 In addition to a busy performance career, Elias remains active as a composer — his work has recently been heard at the ICA in London in collaboration with choreographer Bakani Pick-Up, and performed by Twenty Fingers Duo at the Contemporary Art Centre, Lithuania.
 Deeply passionate about arts education, he has worked as a teaching artist with the London Philharmonic Orchestra, as a guest conductor at Junior Royal Academy of Music, and as a mentor for the art and community-building project ‘Gakko’ in Japan and France.

-His principal teachers are Sian Edwards and Daniel Boico, and he has received mentorship from Gerard McBurney, Esa-Pekka Salonen, Mark Stringer, and Bas Wiegers.
+His principal teachers have been Sian Edwards, Daniel Boico, and he has received mentorship from Gerard McBurney, Esa-Pekka Salonen, and Du Yun.
 His master's thesis, "Spacing, Placing, Making Kin: Towards a Musical Curatorship," drew extensively on literature from the field of curatorial studies to theorize and define pedagogical, discursive, and dialogical modes of concert curation (text available upon request).

-In October 2021, he will commence advanced studies with Steven Sloane and Harry Curtis at Universität der Künste, Berlin.
+In October 2021, he commenced advanced studies with Steven Sloane and Harry Curtis at Universität der Künste, Berlin.

 Photograph by Lusi Sargsyan